pulumi/examples/azure-py-virtual-data-center/README.md

    Note that most resources are [auto-named](https://www.pulumi.com/docs/intro/concepts/programming-model/#autonaming) and have a trailing dash on the logical name to separate the random suffix that will be applied, while manually-named resources are set to be deleted before replacement.
 Routes are also set to be deleted before replacement to avoid conflicts.

-1. Create another stack in a paired region, for example to be used for Disaster Recovery:
+1. Create another new stack intended for Disaster Recovery, for example:

     ```bash
     $ pulumi stack init dr
     ```

+    This will also appear within your Pulumi organization under the `azure-py-vdc` project (as specified in `Pulumi.yaml`).

-1. Set the required or optional configuration variables to deploy this stack:
+1. Set the configuration variables for this stack which will be stored in a new `Pulumi.dr.yaml` file (change the values below to suit yourself):

+    Required:
     ```bash
     $ pulumi config set azure:environment   public
     $ pulumi config set azure:location      australiaeast
     $ pulumi config set dmz_ar              192.168.200.128/25
-    $ pulumi config set fwm_ar              192.168.200.64/26
     $ pulumi config set fws_ar              192.168.200.0/26
     $ pulumi config set fwz_as              192.168.200.0/24
     $ pulumi config set gws_ar              10.200.0.0/26
-    $ pulumi config set hbs_ar              10.200.0.64/27
-    $ pulumi config set hub_ar              10.200.1.0/24
     $ pulumi config set hub_as              10.200.0.0/16
     $ pulumi config set hub_stem            hub
-    $ pulumi config set sbs_ar              10.201.0.0/27
-    $ pulumi config set spoke_ar            10.201.1.0/24
     $ pulumi config set spoke_as            10.201.0.0/16
     $ pulumi config set spoke_stem          spoke
     ```
+    Optional:
+    ```bash
+    $ pulumi config set fwm_ar              192.168.200.64/26
+    $ pulumi config set hbs_ar              10.200.0.64/27
+    $ pulumi config set hub_ar              10.200.1.0/24
+    $ pulumi config set sbs_ar              10.201.0.0/27
+    $ pulumi config set spoke_ar            10.201.1.0/24
+    ```

-1. Deploy the second stack with the `pulumi up` command.
+1. Deploy the `dr` stack with the `pulumi up` command.
 This provisions all the Azure resources necessary in the paired region, including gateways and firewall which may take up to an hour:

     ```bash
     $ pulumi up
     ```

-1. Once you have stacks in paired regions, you can connect the hubs using Global VNet Peering:
+1. Once you have Production and Disaster Recovery stacks in paired regions, you can connect their hubs using Global VNet Peering:

     ```bash
     $ pulumi stack select prod